molindo/react-apollo-network-status/README.md

 > Brings information about the global network status from Apollo into React.

-This library helps to implement global loading indicators like progress bars or adding global error handling, so you don't have to respond to every error in a component that invokes an operation.
+This library helps with implementing global loading indicators like progress bars or adding global error handling, so you don't have to respond to every error in a component that invokes an operation.

 ## Usage